 Kenmore Reduced Ice Production – Marginal Cooling or Water Flow

-Kenmore ice maker makes ice very slowly; production is significantly below normal and bin never fills.
+Kenmore ice maker makes ice very slowly; production is significantly below normal, and the bin never fills.

 Advertisements